Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/_index.md

 ## Fetch from zookeeper path

 Pros:
-* Low CPU / RAM usage
+* Low CPU / RAM usage.

 Cons:
 * Table schema should be the same.
 * Works only when the source and the destination clickhouse servers share the same zookeeper (without chroot)